-Guidelines for the amount of homework each year group should receive are set by the Director of Teaching and Learning for the Senior School.
-Form Tutors produce homework timetables for each form according to these guidelines at the beginning of each academic year.
+Guidelines for the amount of homework each year group should receive are set by the Director of Teaching and Learning, in collaboration with the Director of Academic Operations for the Senior School.
+Form Tutors produce homework timetables for each form (in Years 7-9) according to these guidelines at the beginning of each academic year.